kocdeniz/kocdeniz/README.md

 ##### NOW

 - ✨ Learning DevOps Tools and networking
-- 🇵🇹 Joining Bootcamps about security
+- 🇵🇹 Joining Bootcamps about IT && Security
 - 🍑 coding random python scripts just for fun